sbir3japan/LetterOfCredit/README.md

 This is a CorDapp that uses a letter-of-credit business scenario to showcase Corda.

 This CorDapp was written with the goal of creating a good demo, not a commercial letter-of-credit application.
-A real letter-of-credit application would be structured differently, especially in terms of the contract code.
+A real letter-of-credit application would be tweaked, especially in terms of the contract code.

 ## Running the nodes: